 Burdon assumed that the person buying the van had a waste carrier licence and that they would dispose of it legitimately

-He added that he was unaware of the flytip and had no need to dispose of waste illegally due to having his own waste carrier license.
+He added that he was unaware of the flytip and had no need to dispose of waste illegally due to having his own waste carrier licence.

 Burdon had waste transfer notes for previous waste he had disposed of at our depots but failed to ensure he had transfer notes for the waste in the van when it was sold.

-He also failed to ensure that the waste was transferred to an authorised person with a valid license.
+He also failed to ensure that the waste was transferred to an authorised person with a valid licence.

 Burdon appeared at Peterlee Magistrates Court and pleaded guilty to failing to take all reasonable measures to prevent a flytip by another person.